 - Part-time Computed Tomography BS students who have RT(R), RT(T), RT(N), CNMT or ARRT/NMTCB eligibility and 50 prerequisite credits

 Clinical training is scheduled on an individual basis.
-Contact Frances Gilman for information.
+Contact Mr. Keimer for information.

-The Mission of the CT Program is to provide a comprehensive education preparing students for entry-level practice in radiologic and imaging sciences as competent, caring members of the health care team, cultivating professionalism and life-long learning.
+The Mission of the Department of Medical Imaging & Radiation Sciences and CT Program is to provide a comprehensive education preparing students for entry-level practice in medical imaging and radiation sciences as competent, caring members of the health care team, cultivating professionalism and life-long learning.

 Computed Tomography Concentration within Your Degree